rolypolytoy/S1/README.md

 # S1 Desktop SEM

 **S1** is an open-source, low-cost scanning electron microscope (SEM) project designed to bring formal engineering rigor and scientific accuracy to the DIY SEM space.
-Inspired by [Applied Science's DIY SEM](https://www.youtube.com/watch?v=VdjYVF4a6iU&t=467s), S1 aims to create a reproducible, scientifically valid, and affordable SEM for under **$2200 USD**, to make nanocharacterization accessible to audiences that weren't able to before.
+Inspired by [Applied Science's DIY SEM](https://www.youtube.com/watch?v=VdjYVF4a6iU&t=467s), S1 aims to create a reproducible, scientifically valid, and affordable SEM for under $2200 USD, to make nanocharacterization accessible to audiences that weren't able to before.

 ---